nishanmudalige/nishanmudalige.github.io/README.md

 ![Preview](/img/preview/preview_home.png)

-Each html is sub-divided into a section, such as the "About Me" section
+Each html is sub-divided into a section, such as the "About Me" section:

 ![Preview](/img/preview/preview_about.png)

-Another section is my profile
+Another section is my profile:

 ![Preview](/img/preview/preview_profile.png)

-Aligned text in rows is available for certain sections like education.
+Aligned text in rows is available for certain sections like education:

 ![Preview](/img/preview/preview_profile.png)